 Knowing the types of heterogeneous mixtures processed by a homogenizer, it is evident how a homogenizer works.
 A homogenizer works by breaking or subdividing the dispersed components into smaller particles and then distributing them evenly throughout the mixture.
 The action created by the homogenizer continuously disrupts the formation of large particles due to immiscibility and precipitation.

 The homogenization process happens within the homogenizer valve, which is the main component of the equipment.
-It was earlier mentioned that the first homogenizer valve was an assembly with a capillary tube and a concave valve.
+Earlier, it was explained that the first homogenizer valve was an assembly with a capillary tube and a concave valve.
 The capillary tube throttled the fluid pressure and converted it into kinetic energy.
 The concave valve served as an impact surface for the fluid jet.
 Modern designs replaced the capillary tube with a seat that mates with the valve at an appropriate clearance to create a small gap for throttling flow.
 Within this gap, the fluid experiences the right flow conditions for homogenization through different physical principles.

 Homogenizing action is created by the combined effect of three main physical principles:

 Shearing in fluids is primarily caused by friction between fluid molecules due to viscosity.
 In a no-slip condition, adjacent fluid molecules have the same velocity.
-However, when a disruption such as acceleration caused by a rotor-stator or deflection caused by an impact ring is present, different velocities develop because of the fluid‘s internal friction.
-At the boundary layer or the layer between the homogenizer surface and the fluid, the velocity of the fluid is zero.
+However, when a disruption such as acceleration caused by a rotor-stator or deflection caused by an impact ring is present, different velocities develop because of the fluid’s internal friction.
+At the boundary layer, or the layer between the homogenizer surface and the fluid, the velocity of the fluid is zero.
 Away from the boundary layer, the velocity of the fluid approaches the same magnitude as when the fluid was in no-slip condition.
 Shearing is experienced by a large particle or droplet when it is caught between fluid layers with different velocities.
 The shear forces break down large particles and droplets into smaller sizes.

 The extent to which each physical effect contributes to the homogenizing process depends on the design of the homogenizer valve and fluid properties such as temperature, pressure, composition, and viscosity.
 Still, most studies and experiments indicate that the turbulence effect is the primary mechanism for creating homogenization.